openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-text-input-text.md

 > **Note:**
 >
 > - The text paragraph width fills the Text component width.
 > - The vertical position of the text paragraph can be controlled using the [align](./cj-universal-attribute-location.md#func-alignalignment) attribute.
 However, the horizontal position cannot be controlled via the align attribute in this component.
-The specific effects are as follows:
+Specific effects are as follows:
 Alignment.TopStart, Alignment.Top, Alignment.TopEnd: Content aligns to the top.
 Alignment.Start, Alignment.Center, Alignment.End: Content is vertically centered.
 Alignment.BottomStart, Alignment.Bottom, Alignment.BottomEnd: Content aligns to the bottom.